 Tuck trained me to really dissect a problem quickly, define what that is, and then find a solution.
 It really cemented that discipline.

-Former Chicago Sun-Times CEO Nykia Wright T’09 is Chief Operating Officer of the Chicago Sun-Times, charged with leading the city’s oldest newspaper into a new future.
-Wright, an Atlanta native and newcomer to the news business, comes to the job with a background in consulting, the instincts of a problem-solver, and a work ethic honed from childhood.
+Former Chicago Sun-Times CEO Nykia Wright T’09 is CEO of the Chicago Sun-Times, charged with leading the city’s oldest newspaper into a new future.
+Wright, an Atlanta native and newcomer to the news business, came to the job with a background in consulting, the instincts of a problem-solver, and a work ethic honed from childhood.